lore10/Who_is_suitable_to_be_followed_back/README.txt

 and political-oriented lists, among others.
 However, due to the information overload and the wide range of topics posted on Twitter, generating personalized political-related suggestions becomes a problem.

+The Datasets contain json and txt files obtained by querying Twitter.
+The data corresponds to information generated during during November 2016 in Ecuador, the users who posted tweets at that time, their timelines' tweets and some political actors tweets were alse crawled.
+In detail, the files are:

+1. Training_Dataset.txt
+Contains the (preprocessed) tweets used to train the model word2vec.

+2. political_actors.txt:
+List of political actors used to validate the accuracy of the model.

+3. 5_Clusters.txt
+Contains a list of the 5 clusters found in the training model (Cluster 2 is related to POLITICS)

+4. Sample_of_Users_and_their_Friends.json
+List of the users and their friends who were used in our experimental framework and DOIPs correlation.
+[
+[u1, [fr1_u1, fr2_u1, fr3_u1, ... ]],
+[u2, [fr1_u2, fr2_u2, fr3_u2, ... ]],
+[u3, [fr1_u3, fr2_u3, fr3_u3, ... ]], ...
+]